KDE/kpublictransport/README.md

 * Stopover (arrival/departure) queries: retrieve base schedule and if available realtime information about upcoming arrivals and departures at a stop.
 * Journey queries: obtain ways to get from A to B.
+* Trip queries: obtain one specific the full vehicle run on a route.
 * Vehicle and platform layout queries: information about where coaches stop on a platform, and how a platform is structured.